THE GLOBAL EMERGENCE OF THE SUSTAINABLE GROWTH OF QUALITY OF LIFE AND PRODUCTIVITY

 ...or Are They Structural Problems?

-For a long time, the international development community has been focusing on a multitude of grievances and intractable situations that in most countries impede the improvement of wellbeing and the sustainable growth of labour productivity.
-However, most of the money spent on reduction of conflict, alleviation of poverty, and protection of the environment appears to be wasted because there has been no agreement on what is the best thing to do.
+For a long time, the civil, human rights and international development communities have been focusing on a multitude of grievances and intractable situations that in most countries impede the improvement of wellbeing and the sustainable growth of labour productivity.
+However, most of the money spent on the improvement of civil and human rights, on the reduction of conflict and alleviation of poverty, and on the protection of the environment, appears to be wasted because there has been no agreement on what is the best thing to do.

 Some experts in the subject have pointed out that since there are so many social factors, and due to the resulting complexity of human dynamics, there can be no activity or practice that fits all situations.
 Consequently, the consensus seems to be that efforts should not be made to identify best practice, being that apparently there is no such thing in the domain.

 Examples of the precarious state of affairs abound both in developed and underdeveloped countries.
-Whilst criminality and terrorism are mainstays of the media in industrialized nations, UNICEF reports that every day around 20,000 children die on account of poverty, and the World Health Organization indicates that 2.5 billion people lack basic sanitation facilities.
+Whilst issues like discrimination, criminality, terrorism, wage stagnation and climate change are mainstays of the media in industrialized nations, UNICEF reports that every day around 20,000 children die on account of poverty, and the World Health Organization indicates that 2.5 billion people lack basic sanitation facilities.

-Donor countries also illustrate the difficulty of the situation by having funneled US$ 142.7 billion in 2015 through Official Development Assistance (ODA), for what management scientists would call a decades-long firefighting mission in their quest to eliminate global poverty.
+Donor countries also illustrate the difficulty of the situation by having funneled US$ 142.6 billion in 2016 through Official Development Assistance (ODA), for what management scientists could call a decades-long firefighting mission in their quest to eliminate global poverty.

-Methods can range from expressions of anxiety, despondency or distress to feuds, disputes or unrest, mass rumours or hatemongering, organized protest or riots to protracted insurgencies, displacement of refugees, diasporas, vendettas, pogroms, guerrilla or open strife, or in kind.
+Methods can range from expressions of anxiety, despondency or distress to feuds, public disputes or civic unrest, mass rumours or hatemongering, organized protest or riots to protracted insurgencies, looting, displacement of refugees, diasporas, ethnic cleansing, vendettas, mass murder, pogroms, guerrilla or open strife, or in kind.